Miracle on Ice: Game summary

 Prior to the Friday game, ABC requested that it be rescheduled from 5:00 p.m. to 8:00 p.m.
 EST, so that it could be broadcast live in primetime.
 However, the IIHF declined the request after the Soviets complained that it would cause the game to air at 4 a.m.
 Moscow Time, as opposed to 1 a.m.
 As a result, ABC decided not to broadcast the game live for the U.S. audience and tape delayed it for broadcast during its primetime block of Olympics coverage.
-Before the game aired, ABC's Olympics host Jim McKay openly stated that the game had already occurred, but that they had promised not to spoil its results.
-In order to accommodate coverage of the men's slalom competition, portions of the game were also edited for time.
+Before the game aired, ABC's Olympics host Jim McKay stated that the game had already occurred, but that they had promised not to spoil its results.
+In order to accommodate coverage of the men's slalom competition in alpine skiing, portions of the game were also edited for time.
 ABC's 8 to 8:30 p.m. timeslot was instead devoted to the animated special The Pink Panther in: Olym-Pinks.
 To this day, some who watched the game on television in the United States still believe that it was live.

 With a capacity of 8,500, the arena was packed.
 Before the game, Brooks read his players a statement he had written out on a piece of paper, telling them that "You were born to be a player.
 You were meant to be here.
 This moment is yours."
 Brooks believed they could win and later said, "The Russians were ready to cut their own throats.
 But we had to get to the point to be ready to pick up the knife and hand it to them.
 So the morning of the game I called the team together and told them, 'It's meant to be.
 This is your moment and it's going to happen.'
 It's kind of corny and I could see them thinking, 'Here goes Herb again....'
 But I believed it."

 Brooks wanted his team to play short shifts lasting 40 seconds or less to stay energized by the third period.
 He instructed team physician George Nagobads to track ice time for the players, who later joked that he never saw the game since he was focused on his stopwatch.